libts/tslib/README.md

 This should result in a `libts.a` of roughly 50 kilobytes, ready for using calibration (linear filter) and the infinite impulse response filter in ts.conf.

+### portable `ts_calibrate` and `ts_test_mt` using SDL2

+In case you cannot draw to the framebuffer directly, there is an __experimental__ implentation of the necessary graphical tools using SDL2.
+They are more portable but require more resources to run.
+To use them, make sure you have SDL2 and the development headers installed and use `./configure --with-sdl2`.

 ### portability

 tslib is cross-platform; you should be able to run